 When you are ready to leave be sure to leave quickly and when your partner is not at home.
-Remember to turn off your cell phone if they are tracking you using your phone.
+Remember to turn off your cell phone if he is tracking you using your phone.

-Sample Community Safety Plan
+Sample Community Safety Plan19

 Make sure to keep this information in a place where your abuser cannot find it.